switmac/where-for-lunch/TASKS.md

 ## Before you start
-The main purpose of this repo is to setup a code base for you guys to add additional features / fix bugs.
+The main purpose of this repo is to setup a code base for you to add additional features / fix bugs.
 Currently it is definitely not UI/design perfect.
 Our goal is to test your react/redux/node/test skills.
 CSS skills is essential, but you don't have to make the app pixel perfect because it will cost lots of time.